top of page

 badami rock temple

 The highlight of these caves has to be the sheer visual delight of seeing humungous rocks with a set of pillars at the bottom, looking as though the rocks were supported by these pillars!
-Continue walking further up and similar cave temples lie ahead, making for a series of 4 such temples.
-The carvings on the temples depict Shiva and Vishnu in various avatars in the first 3 temples, representing the Brahmanical style.
+Continue walking further up and similar cave temples lie ahead, making for a series of four such temples.
+The carvings on the temples depict Shiva and Vishnu in various avatars in the first three temples, representing the Brahmanical style.
 The fourth temple is dedicated to Jain Tirthankaras.

 However as prudently forewarned by the authorities, do beware of the monkeys swarming the place as they could get aggressive and as I discovered later on the same Hampi trip.